Richard Hastings

-Richard Cory Hastings (born 18 May 1977) is a former Canadian soccer player and current manager of Highland League side Inverurie Loco Works.
+Richard Cory Hastings (born 18 May 1977) is a former Canadian soccer player and former manager of Highland League side Inverurie Loco Works.

 He played for Inverness Caledonian Thistle, Ross County, Grazer AK, MVV Maastricht, Hamilton Academical and Brora Rangers.

-Hastings played 59 times for the Canadian national team.
+Hastings played 59 times for the Canada national team.
 Hastings was a member of the Canada side which won the 2000 CONCACAF Gold Cup, and later represented his country at the 2001 Confederations Cup, the 2002 CONCACAF Gold Cup, 2005 CONCACAF Gold Cup, 2007 CONCACAF Gold Cup and the 2009 CONCACAF Gold Cup.

 Richard's nephew, Gabriel, signed for Caley Thistle as a youth team player on 14 May 2018.

 Club career

 Hastings was born in Prince George, British Columbia, Canada.
 Hastings spent his early years in Vancouver.
 When he was 7 years old he and his English parents moved to Middlesbrough, England.
 He went to Millburn Academy in Inverness.

 Hastings began his career as a teenager with Nairn County before signing for Inverness Caledonian Thistle, for whom he made 106 appearances as a defender.
 During this spell in Inverness he was an important player for the team and became Caley Thistle's first full-time player.
 A constant member of the squad that won promotion to the Scottish First Division, Hastings was also part of the team that beat Celtic in the Scottish Cup in 2000.

 In 2001 Richie Hastings joined Ross County, before spells at Grazer AK and Maastricht.
 In 2004, he returned to Caley Thistle.
 He was the only international capped player at Inverness Caledonian Thistle after the departure of Marius Niculae.
 In his second spell at Caley Thistle he scored twice: against Dunfermline in the league and Morton in the Scottish League Cup.

 Hastings was released from his contract with Hamilton at the end of the 2009–10 season.
 On 11 February 2011 Hastings announced his retirement as a player.
 The announcement was not surprising, as the 33-year-old had been without a club since the end of the 2009–10 season.

 In 2012 Hastings came out of retirement and signed for Highland League side Brora Rangers.